santoshtechwiz/codeguru.github.io/_drafts/seo/jest-complete-tutorial.md

 Testing is very important part of any software development.
 Testing helps to detect the bug early and also reduce the time of testing.
+Earlier we only focused on the backend testing but now a days there are  a lot of frameworks aviable for frontend testing one of them is `Jest` which is very popular framework for frontend testing.
+In this blog post I will show you everything related with jest testing like

+- Jest SpyOn

 - [Testing with Jest: Awesome Tips and Tricks](https://www.codeguru.co.in/2021/03/jest-tips-and-trics.html)